- Who Is Involved in the Effective Health Care Program

 - The John M. Eisenberg Center for Clinical Decisions and Communications Science organizes the research results into summaries and other tools that are useful to clinicians, health care policymakers, and patients.

-- The National Initiative for Promoting Evidence-Based Health Information disseminates the research and related products through media outreach, national partnership development, and online virtual centers.
+- The National Initiative for Promoting Evidence-Based Health Information disseminated the research and related products through media outreach, national partnership development, and online virtual centers.
+This project ended in September 2014.

-- The Regional Partnership Development Offices work to establish and cultivate sustainable dissemination partnerships at the State, regional, and local levels.
+- The Regional Partnership Development Offices established and cultivated sustainable dissemination partnerships at the State, regional, and local levels.
+This project ended in September 2014.

 - Online Continuing Education develops and accredits continuing education modules based on the Program’s research results for physicians, physician assistants, pharmacists, nurse practitioners, nurses, medical assistants, and other allied health professionals.